Lexie Hearing Aids Review: Our Hands-On Test

 We used the included cleaning cloth for daily maintenance to wipe down the devices and remove any moisture or debris.
 The cleaning brush effectively removed earwax from the dome and sound outlet.
 The routine was simple to follow and took less than a minute per device.

-For monthly maintenance of the Lumen and B1 models, we replaced the batteries and inspected the tubing for any signs of damage or stiffness.
+For monthly maintenance of the Lumen and B1 models, we replaced the domes and inspected the tubing for any signs of damage or stiffness.
 For the B2 Plus, we ensured the charging contacts were clean and debris-free to maintain optimal charging performance.

 We accidentally exposed one of our test units to light rain during an unexpected shower.
 Following Lexie’s guidance, we immediately removed the battery (for the B1 model), dried the external components with a soft cloth, and let the device air-dry completely before reinserting the battery.
 The hearing aid continued to function without issue afterward.